 Literature has been declared dead many times.
-From renowned critics such as Walter Benjamin decrying the death of the novel, to John Barth declaring that modernism had been exhausted, to a general societal conviction that books are increasingly less important, the literature industry as a whole has faced many perceived crises.
+From renowned critics such as Walter Benjamin decrying the death of the novel to John Barth declaring that modernism had been exhausted, to a general societal conviction that books are increasingly less important, the literature industry as a whole has faced many perceived crises.

 The main beneficiary of this, it would seem, is the audiobook, which has been the fastest growing sector of the publishing industry for the past four years.
-Just as the Kindle was the catalyst for the success of the e-book, the audiobook has its own intermediary platform – Audible, Amazon’s online platform for e-books.
+Just as the Kindle was the catalyst for the success of the e-book, the audiobook has its own intermediary platform – Audible, which is Amazon’s online platform for e-books.

-With screens a professional necessity and a leisure time prerequisite, modern consumers are drawn to the sonic solace of audiobooks and an experience that rests the weary eyes whilst also scratching the same literary itch.
+The second is a more widespread millennial concern: screen fatigue.
+With screens now an inevitability in the professional sphere and increasingly inescapable in leisure time, modern consumers are drawn to the anti-visual solace of audiobooks which allows for an experience that rests the over-strained faculty of the eyes whilst providing the same literary nourishment.

 There are certain cases, however, where the audiobook format is not as practical.
-David Foster-Wallace’s Infinite Jest, with its plethora of lengthy footnotes is one such case, and post-modernist works which use the physical layout of the page to convey meaning or comment on written convention are also unwieldy in an Audible format.
+David Foster-Wallace’s Infinite Jest, with its plethora of lengthy footnotes is one such case, and post-modernist works which use the physical layout of the page to convey meaning or comment on written convention are also unwieldy in an audible format.

-The main question, however, is whether this dramatic growth is just that – growth – or whether the audiobook can endure the test of time and provide a genuine outlet for the industry.
+The main question, however, is whether this dramatic growth is just that – growth – or whether the audiobook can endure the test of time and provide a genuine outlet for the literature industry.

 Trends in technology suggest the answer is yes.
 Much of modern technology, from computing to architecture, is focused on compression: on making more fit into less.